OpenCHAMI/deployment-recipes/quickstart/README.md

 #### Usage
 Data is retrieved via HTTP GET requests to the `meta-data`, `user-data`, and `vendor-data` endpoints.
-For example, one could download all cloud-init data for a node/group via `curl 'https://foobar.openchami.cluster/cloud-init/<IDENTIFIER>/{meta-data,user-data,vendor-data}'`.
+For example, one could download all cloud-init data for a node/group via `curl --cacert cacert.pem 'https://foobar.openchami.cluster:8443/cloud-init/IDENTIFIER/{meta-data,user-data,vendor-data}'`.

 When retrieving data, `IDENTIFIER` can also be omitted entirely (e.g. `https://foobar.openchami.cluster/cloud-init/user-data`).
 In this case, the cloud-init server will attempt to look up the relevant xname based on the request's source IP address.